Life Lines

 The child will be in pain, the skin is red and tender with swelling and light blistering.

-5% burn or if the burn affect the airways the child must go to hospital.
+5% burn or if the burn affects the airways, the child must go to the hospital.

 Partial Thickness (2nd Degree Burns)